 Evaluation of the Included RCTs.
-While the 17 RCTs found in the literature search consistently suggest that acupoint stimulation leads to strong clinical outcomes for a variety of conditions, further research is needed to address many remaining questions.
+While the 18 RCTs found in the literature search consistently suggest that acupoint stimulation leads to strong clinical outcomes for a variety of conditions, further research is needed to address many remaining questions.
 Additional replications or partial replications, such as Baker and Siegel (2010) and Salas (2011), would better control for experimenter bias and other non-specific factors.
 Further dismantling studies, such as Wells et al. (2003) and Baker and Siegel (2010), are needed to identify the active ingredients in energy psychology protocols.
-Dismantling studies could also answer questions that would guide clinicians, such as whether the acupoints used in EFT or those used in TFT are superior; whether specific points are more effective for specific conditions; whether the 9-Gamut procedure is necessary, or how the verbal and somatic dimensions of energy psychology protocols are most effectively integrated.
+Dismantling studies could also answer questions that would guide clinicians, such as whether the acupoints used in EFT or those used in TFT are superior; whether specific points are more effective for specific conditions; whether the 9-Gamut procedure is necessary; or how the verbal and somatic dimensions of energy psychology protocols are most effectively integrated.
 Additional comparison studies, such as Karatzias et al., 2011, are needed to show how energy psychology protocols perform in head-to-head clinical trials with other established treatments.
 Karatzias et al. also provide the first glimpse into whether the strong outcomes reported in existing studies will be found by disinterested investigators utilizing the rigorously designed studies that can be expected as the broader psychological community scrutinizes energy psychology interventions.

 To date, the existing body of evidence focuses primarily on questions of efficacy.
-All 17 RCTs identified in the literature search reported positive outcomes on at least one salient clinical measure that exceeded the .05 level of significance.
-The .001 level was exceeded in 10 of the 17 studies.
-Effect sizes were large in 14 of the 15 studies in which they were determined and moderate in the remaining study.
+All 18 RCTs identified in the literature search reported positive outcomes on at least one salient clinical measure that exceeded the .05 level of significance.
+The .001 level was exceeded in 11 of the 18 studies.
+Effect sizes were large in 15 of the 16 studies in which they were determined and moderate in the remaining study.
 Significance level and effect size complement one another in statistically establishing an underlying effect for an observed clinical outcome (Ellis, 2010).
-The 17 RCTs all meet established significance thresholds and showed strong effects in the 15 studies where effect size was calculated.
+The 18 RCTs all meet established significance thresholds and showed strong effects in the 16 studies where effect size was calculated.
 Ways of addressing expectancy and allegiance, demand characteristics, blinding, and control conditions, specifically in investigations of energy psychology protocols, have been thoughtfully discussed in the field's literature (Baker, Carrington, & Putilin, 2009).
-While more robust studies are certainly desirable, comparisons between a) studies that used external or objective outcome measures and studies that relied only on self-report measures; b) studies that used placebo or active ingredient control conditions and those that did not; c) studies that used blinding and studies that did not; and d) studies that conducted follow-up investigations and those that did not, suggest that the findings reported in the 17 RCTs can be accepted with reasonable confidence.
+More rigorous blinding, control for experimenter bias, and ensuring fidelity to prescribed treatment protocols will further inform existing findings.
+At this point, however, comparisons between a) studies that used external or objective outcome measures and studies that relied only on self-report measures; b) studies that used placebo or active ingredient control conditions and those that did not; c) studies that used blinding and studies that did not; and d) studies that conducted follow-up investigations and those that did not, suggest that the findings reported in the 18 RCTs can be accepted with reasonable confidence.